-In PV modules a lot of different components are exposed to the sunlight.
-The IEC 61215 therefore defines a UV preconditioning test (MQT 10) to test if these components can withstand the UV radiation of the sun.
+In PV modules, many different components are exposed to the sunlight.
+Therefore, the IEC 61215 defines a UV preconditioning test (MQT 10) to test whether these components can withstand the UV radiation of the sun.

-In our test chamber the UV radiation is up to 5 times the sun intensity to accelerate the test as it is requested in the UV preconditioning test.
+In our test chamber, the UV radiation is up to five times the sun intensity to accelerate the test, as requested in the UV preconditioning test.

 For waste heat disposal, the chamber is equipped with a water/air heat exchanger that can be connected to a cold water grid.
 This minimizes the heat load in the room were the chamber is installed.

 |Doses for the tests

 |15kWh for IEC 61215 and 60kWh for IEC 61730

 |IEC 61215 MQT 10, IEC 61730 MST 54

 - Intuitive graphical user interface for remote control of the test stand

 - Real-time visualization of UV radiation

 - Automatic switch of the test after the irradiation dose is reached